-If there’s one lesson I learned from the documentary Jiro Dreams of Sushi, it’s that even masters in their craft are constantly learning, constantly looking to improve, always challenging their own assumptions.
+The documentary Jiro Dreams of Sushi is a lesson that masters in their craft are always learning, always challenging their own assumptions, and always training the next generation.
 In Jiro’s case, at age 86 and beyond.
 Relentlessly.

-By teaching you will know what you know better than you did, and by giving away your techniques you will empower your peers and competitors.
-You will be forced to compete creatively and to open new doors for yourself.
+By teaching you will understand your craft better than you did before.
+By giving away your techniques you will empower peers and competitors.
+Force yourself to stay creative and continuously open new doors.

 You might also enjoy

 - Don't delegate understanding